JackPhallen/RailsDocker/README.md

 First we need to build our Docker container.
 Docker containers provide an isolated linux environment, similar to a virtual box, but without hosting an entire Linux Operating system.
 You can learn more about Docker here: https://docs.docker.com/

 ### Step 1: Download

-First you need to install Docker for your machine.
-Simply download Docker Desktop from https://www.docker.com/products/docker-desktop
+To install docker on your machine, simply download Docker Desktop from https://www.docker.com/products/docker-desktop

 Next either clone this repository or download the Dockerfile.
 If you are using bundler, download the Dockerfile from 'withbundler/Dockerfile', otherwise use the Dockerfile in from 'withoutbundler/Dockerfile'.